How to Conduct an Effective Annual Review

 Cultural milestones serve as valuable checkpoints.
 Nothing actually changes between the arbitrary dates of December 31st and January 1st, but a recurring “clean slate” to assess what's going on, what’s changed, and what's next is a can’t-miss opportunity.

-Two common mistakes to watch out for when setting annual goals:
+Two common mistakes to watch out for:

 1. Don’t try to go from 0→60 too soon.
 New Year’s Resolutions take motivation and willpower for granted, expecting superhuman discipline in a previously dormant area.
 (Exhibit A: the gym during the first two weeks of January.)
-After an initial burst of momentum, most end up worse off than they were before—no new habits and disillusionment from the sting of failure.
+After an initial burst of momentum, most end up worse off than before—no new habits and disillusionment from the sting of failure.

 Four Objectives of an Effective Annual Review: